mircealungu/reconstruction/lectures/Reconstruction_1_Lecture_10.md

 # Individual Assignment (contd.)

 ### Tools
-- are important for recovery
+- Are important for recovery

-- **if you can program**, then this is your chance to be coding **analysis tools** over the upcoming lectures
+- **If you can program**, then this is your chance to be coding **analysis tools** over the upcoming lectures
   - you can still code as a team! (you only have to write the analysis on your own)

-- **if you can't program**, then you'll have to find third party tools (the time the programming ones spend on programming, you'll be spending on finding third party tools)
+- **If you can't program**, then you'll have to find third party tools (the time the programming ones spend on programming, you'll be spending on finding third party tools)

 ---